Sequential Subspace Noise Injection Prevents Accuracy Collapse in Certified Unlearning: Proofs

+Keeping the same noise level (not necessarily minimal) does not change the number of steps $T$ for each group, since the factors of $\sqrt{k}$ compensate.
+Thus, the total cost is exactly $kT$ steps for the whole algorithm.
 Finally, we may choose a larger noise level, thereby reducing $T$.
 Since in each step we add substantially less noise to the model than in the baseline algorithm, we have the flexibility to increase the noise.